javierbyte/clashjs/README.md

 * Bonus: We can parallelise the excecution.

 The game is designed to make irrelevant the order of execution of the AIs.
 So we are safe running all this asynchronous.

+## Solution.
+To prevent the functions to take so much time thinking (probably because an infinite loop), we will create an array of `null`s, where we will put the responses of the workers as they arrive.
+If `X` seconds passes (enough time to think for almost everything, except infinite loops, of couse) then we will pass the `null`ified response of that worker, and the Game Core will kill that player.

 ![](assets/airunner-blackbox.png)
 <!---